Mike Vilhauer – 5 Days lost in the Sierra Nevada mountains

 (Mike Vilhauer sitting in the shelter he made when he was rescued)

 After fishing for a while he noticed he wasn’t getting any bites and decided to try a bait that had always worked for him in the past, Grasshoppers.
-The area next to the river wasn’t the best place to find them so he grabbed his pole net and walked up hill to catch a few.
+The area next to the river wasn’t the best place to find them so he grabbed his pole net and walked uphill to catch a few.

-At first light Mike began to walk in what he thought was the right direction but it wasn’t long before he realised he was completely lost.
-He came across a small stream and tried to follow it, thinking it would lead to a lake he could use to work out were he was, but after a full day of walking the night came again and Mike spent it under another pine tree like before.
+At first light, Mike began to walk in what he thought was the right direction but it wasn’t long before he realised he was completely lost.
+He came across a small stream and tried to follow it, thinking it would lead to a lake he could use to work out where he was, but after a full day of walking the night came again and Mike spent it under another pine tree like before.

 The next day was the first time he truly knew his life was in danger, as the stream he was following became thinner until it came to a dead end.
-It was now Friday and he hadn’t eaten since Wednesday, having not packed any food for what was supposed to be a few hours fishing.
+It was now Friday and he hadn’t eaten since Wednesday, having not packed any food for what was supposed to be a few hours of fishing.

 After losing his lead with the stream he walked around in random directions, hoping to find something.
 This only led to him wasting time as he did a full circle more than once and cleared no real ground for the whole day.
 That night he tried to make himself a better camp by lining branches up against a rock, but it didn’t help him get any sleep.